-[Pursuant to section 204(1) of the Companies Act, 2013 and rule No.9 of the Companies
+[Pursuant to section 204(1) of the Companies Act, 2013 and rule No.9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014]

+10,

+The Meml bers,

+Limited

-I disdant to section 204(1) of the companies Act, 2010 and fall No.3 of the companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014] To, The Members, Limited I/We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by (name of the company).(hereinafter called the company) Secretarial Audit was conducted in a manner that provided me/us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing my opinion thereon.
-Based on my/our verification of the I/we have examined the books, papers, minute books, forms and returns filed and other records maintained by ("the Company") for the financial year ended on, according to the provisions of:
+I/We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by...... (name of the company). (hereinafter called the company).
+Secretarial Audit was conducted in a manner that provided me/us a reasonable basis for evaluating the corporate conducts/ statutory compliances and expressing my opinion thereon.

+I/we have examined the books, papers, minute books, forms and returns filed and other records maintained by ("the Company") for the financial year ended on, according to the provisions of:
-- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent (iv) of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings;

-- (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 1992; - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009 - (d) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998; - (vi)(Mention the other laws as may be applicable specifically to the company)
+- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 1992; - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009 - (d) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; - (e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - (f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - (g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and - (h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998; - (vi)(Mention the other laws as may be applicable specifically to the company)